-Sarah Bryant is a senior workplace strategist and experienced commercial designer.
+Sarah Bryant is a Senior Workplace Strategist and experienced commercial designer.
 She has a unique perspective on the world of workplace strategy.
-Having practiced as a designer of commercial interiors for over 13 years, both internationally and in NZ, she’s a specialist that understands the true demands of translating client needs into successful workplace environments.
-Sarah is Jasmax’s workplace strategy lead, working within an integrated architecture and interior design commercial team to deliver an end-to-end service for all commercial and workplace developments.
-Sarah is also the practice’s specialist in design strategies for creating environments that support and enhance occupant health and wellbeing.
+Having practiced as a designer of commercial interiors for over 13 years both internationally and in NZ, she’s a specialist who understands the true demands of translating client needs into successful workplace environments.

 Over the last few years, Sarah has worked with leading public and private sector organisations to devise workplace strategies that provide the flexibility and adaptability to prepare them for the future.
-Her role has bridged between Jasmax and its subsidiary company NotYetKnown, delivering integrated solutions for Fonterra, Minter Ellison Rudd Watts, Kiwi Property and Manaaki Whenua Landcare Research.
-Sarah is respected for her ability to hear the client needs and translate that into a tangible outcome that reflects the business and its people.
+She has had a role in delivering integrated solutions for Fonterra, Minter Ellison Rudd Watts, Kiwi Property and Manaaki Whenua Landcare Research.
+Sarah is respected for her ability to hear the clients needs and translate that into a tangible outcome that reflects the business and its people.